Lusito/web-ext-translator/README.md

 An easy to use translation tool for web-extensions with markdown preview.
 It's mostly written in TypeScript, HTML & CSS using React and BEM.
-It is both an online web-app as well as a standalone tool using JavaFX WebKit as a container, which adds the interfaces for reading and writing files.
+It is both an online web-app as well as a standalone tool using [Electron](https://www.electronjs.org/) as a container.

 You can check out the online version here: https://lusito.github.io/web-ext-translator/